 Vince Conte is a senior executive with experience in finance, governance and social license.

-He is a Chartered Accountant who currently also serves as the CFO of Talon Metals Corp., a Toronto Stock Exchange listed company (TLO:TSX) focused on the exploration and development of the Trairão Iron Project in Pará State, Brazil.
+He is a Chartered Accountant who currently also serves as the CFO of Talon Metals Corp., a Toronto Stock Exchange listed company (TLO:TSX) focused on the exploration and development of projects in North & South America.

 He was previously Vice President of Corporate Development and Financial Evaluation at Tau Capital Corp.
 Prior to this he was a Senior Manager with Deloitte & Touche LLP in Toronto, practicing in the Financial Advisory Group.
 In this role, Mr. Conte advised financial services, mining, real estate, private equity and infrastructure companies, including ports, airports, healthcare and power assets.